Bel Aire, Kansas

-Bel Aire is a city in Sedgwick County, Kansas, United States, and a suburb of Wichita.
+Bel Aire is a city in Sedgwick County, Kansas, United States, and a northeastern suburb of Wichita.
 As of the 2020 census, the population of the city was 8,262.

 History

 Bel Aire was founded in January 1955 when a group of local residents petitioned the county government to create it as an improvement district for water.

-On November 26, 1980, Bel Aire formally incorporated as a city.
-This was despite a two-year legal dispute with the Wichita city government over whether or not it had the right to do so.
-The case ultimately went to the Kansas Supreme Court which ruled in Bel Aire's favor.
+On November 26, 1980, Bel Aire formally incorporated as a city, despite a two-year legal dispute with the Wichita city government over whether or not it had the right to do so.
+The case ultimately went to the Kansas Supreme Court, which ruled in Bel Aire's favor.